So Much More Than a Teacher

 They are Coaches

 Several faculty members coach an athletic team, from our popular volleyball squad to our basketball and track and field teams.
-"There is a strong relationship between perseverance in the classroom and perseverance on the court or field," said Athletic Director Glory Williams.
+"There is a strong relationship between perseverance in the classroom and perseverance on the court or field," said Assistant Principal Glory Williams.
 "We work passionately to show this to our girls and encourage them to discover their potential in a wonderfully supportive environment."

 They are Club Moderators

-"The greatest pleasure of being a moderator at Holy Family is seeing how great ideas from our students come to fruition," said Director of Student Life, Robert Bringas, Jr., who also moderates Key Club.
+"The greatest pleasure of being a moderator at Holy Family is seeing how great ideas from our students come to fruition," said Head of School, Robert Bringas, Jr., who also moderates Key Club.
 "Our activities and events are truly student-initiated and student-led.
 With a little guidance and faculty collaboration, students embrace opportunities to explore their creativity and interests outside of the classroom.
 This spirit of encouragement I see from all moderators is an essential part of what makes Holy Family special."